 So, you’re planning a project on web scraping and don’t know where to start?
 Or maybe you’re looking for a solution best suited for your web scraping projects?
 Whatever your case is, we can help you out here a little bit.

 In this article, we’ll go over how proxies come into play when project planning for web scraping.
 Meaning we’ll go over where to start for those who never worked with proxies and need a little kickstart, and gradually go down to how to choose the right proxies for your web scraping projects and discuss common bottlenecks in web scraping for the more seasoned businesses in the proxy market.

 Depending on whether you’re a newcomer or more experienced in the proxy world, check out the topics below to find what you’re looking for:

 - Planning a project on web scraping: where to start?

-- Choosing the right proxies for the job
+- Choosing the right proxies for web scraping projects

 - Most common bottleneck with web scraping